ministryofjustice/moj-frontend/docs/service-patterns/appointment.md

 - Know how to complain or challenge the outcome (lower confidence)
 - Get support after the appointment (lower confidence)

-### Organisations managing applications: sub-patterns and steps
+### Organisations managing appointments: sub-patterns and steps

 #### 1. Book appointment

 - Understand the person's details
-- Understand details of a claim or application (lower confidence)
+- Understand the appointment details (lower confidence)
 - Contact the person
 - Arrange the appointment
 - Allocate appointment to an owner (lower confidence)